There are two ways you can set up such charges as part of an order:

 - Say you charge for Delivery at a flat rate of $40.
 The Sale Price for inventory item will be $40 per unit

-- The stock quantity can be set to really large number e.g. 100,000.
-This like having an endless supply.
+- The stock quantity can be set to a large number e.g. 100,000, sort of like an endless supply.
 Stock quantity can be added to the ‘initial stock quantity’ field when creating an inventory.
-Or by using the Add Stock button on inventory detail page.
+Or by using the Add Stock button on the Inventory Detail page.

 - Every time an order is placed, add charges as needed.
 For example, if the delivery transportation is 10 miles away, you can add the $4 per mile Inventory with a stock quantity of 10.